ORNL-Fusion/RAYS/README.md

 What is here is a rework of the MORAYS fortran 90 code written in the 1990s by Caiyi Wang which was based on the ancient RAYS code.
-I have stripped out all graphics and preprocessing, and for now all reference to warm plasma effects.
+I have stripped out all graphics and preprocessing into separate rudimentary codes, and for now I have deleted all reference to warm plasma effects.
 It uses fortran 90 modules extensively and focuses on defining generic interfaces which are supported by modules which may be very specific.
+The approach is similar in many was to that of the IPS.
-There are many parts in the closet left from the previous editions, which I believe can be easily adapted and reattached to this architecture.
+There are many useful parts left in the closet from the previous editions which I believe can be easily adapted and reattached to this architecture.
 But for now the focus is on simplicity.
 Other capabilities can be added as there is interest, and as we see whether this architecture really is a good approach to build on.